An Adventure in Space and Time: Development

-For the thirtieth anniversary of Doctor Who in 1993, filmmaker Kevin Davies pitched an idea called The Legend Begins to the BBC.
+For the 30th anniversary of the BBC science fiction series Doctor Who in 1993, filmmaker Kevin Davies pitched a project titled The Legend Begins to the BBC.
 The Legend Begins would have mixed documentary interviews with those responsible for the creation of Doctor Who with a dramatised strand showing the programme's beginnings.
-Eventually, the dramatisation idea was abandoned in favour of a standard documentary format looking at the entire history of Doctor Who, which was broadcast on BBC1 as Doctor Who: Thirty Years in the TARDIS in November 1993.
-Ten years later, for the fortieth anniversary, writer and executive producer Mark Gatiss pitched the idea for the film to BBC Four, unaware of Davies's previous attempt.
+Eventually, the dramatisation concept was abandoned in favour of a standard documentary looking at the entire history of Doctor Who, which was broadcast on BBC1 as Doctor Who: Thirty Years in the TARDIS in November 1993.
+Ten years later, for the 40th anniversary, writer Mark Gatiss pitched a similar biographical film to BBC Four, unaware of Davies's previous attempt.
 However, the proposal was rejected, and Gatiss was told that there was no available slot or budget.
+Gatiss became a regular writer for Doctor Who after its revival in 2005.
+He considered pitching the project shortly after Matt Smith was cast as the Eleventh Doctor but was advised by then-showrunner Steven Moffat to wait until Doctor Who's 50th anniversary.
+The project was finally greenlit by August 2012.

+Mark Gatiss (pictured in 2013) wrote An Adventure in Space and Time, having pitched it to the BBC ten years before its eventual production.